abpio/abp-commercial-docs/en/studio/installation.md

    dotnet tool install --global PowerShell
    ```
 ### ABP CLI (Installed Automatically)*
 Make sure ABP CLI (Command Line Interface) is installed on your system.
-It is automatically installed by ABP Studio,  but if you want to install it manually by following the instructions provided in the official [ABP CLI documentation](https://docs.abp.io/en/abp/latest/CLI).
+It is automatically installed by ABP Studio, but if you want to install it manually, follow the instructions provided in the official [ABP CLI documentation](https://docs.abp.io/en/abp/latest/CLI).
 ### ABPC CLI (Installed Automatically)*
 The ABPC CLI (Command-Line Interface) is a tool that works with ABP Studio.
-It doesn't need the user interface; you can run it by typing commands or include it in scripts.
+It doesn't need the user interface; you can run it by typing commands or including it in scripts.
 When you install ABP Studio, the ABPC CLI comes with it automatically.
 This CLI tool helps automate tasks when you're working with CI/CD pipelines.
 ### Node*
 Make sure Node.js is installed on your system.
 If not, you can download the `v16` or `v18` version from the official [Node.js website](https://nodejs.org/).
 ### WireGuard (Optional)
 ABP Studio needs WireGuard for Kubernetes operations.
-You can find installation instructions for your specific operating system on below:
+You can find the installation instructions for your specific operating system below:

 **For Windows:**
 Installation instructions for your Windows operating system can be found on the official [WireGuard website](https://www.wireguard.com/).